 Alloy Models

+Specdown embeds Alloy models directly in spec files so that prose, implementation checks, and formal proofs live side by side.
 Executable blocks test selected examples; Alloy proves properties for all cases within scope.
-Both live in the same document.

 Alloy fragments are embedded using alloy:model(name) code blocksdepends and verified through the Alloy runnerdepends.
 See Best Practices for patterns on combining Alloy models with implementation checks.
 For full Alloy language syntax and semantics, see docs/alloy-reference.md in the repository root.